What you see is what you pay

 This will vary based on number of tyres, size and type.
 30 minutes is a rough guide to a single fitting.
 The technician will give you a more accurate timescale when you arrive at the fitting station.

-A 12 month or 12,000 mile workmanship and product guarantee will be provided by the fitting station.
+A 12 month workmanship and product guarantee will be provided by the fitting station.
 The guarantee covers any product faults or issues that arise from fitting.
 It does not cover accidental, malicious or damage caused by wear and tear.

 All Asda Tyres are new.
 Tyres are classed as "brand new" if correctly stored for upto 3 years and "new" for upto 5 years.
 This is following BRV (German National Association for the tyre and vulcaniser trade).
 Asda Tyres are generally less than 18 months old.

 The age of tyres are marked with a DOT number on the tyre wall.
 This identifies the calendar week and year of production.
 For example 4208 would mean week 42 of year 2008.
-With Asda Tyres you get a 12,000 mile or 12 month warranty.
+With Asda Tyres you get a 12 month warranty.